andylamp/ptucc_compiler/README.md

 # Compiling a `.ptuc` file

-The next step is to compile a `.ptuc` file; if you want to create your own files you will probably have to read the `ptuc` language definition which is located [here][5].
+The next step is to compile a `.ptuc` file; if you want to create your own files you will probably have to read the `ptuc` language definition.
 Alternatively, if you want to just execute the test or the example files you have two options, which are:

 ## Make the test